Skip to content

 Use images for text content

 Some devs use images for heading and linebreaks within the about page.
 This helps with making the text more digestible to readers, thought take care to use readable fonts!
+Note, when designing these, do not mimic Steam store UI or buttons.

 The about section for Baldur's Gate 3's about section.